stfwn/neural-network-pruning/report/1-method.md

 neurons, in that order.
 With an 784-neuron input layer -- sized to the MNIST's
 $28 \times 28$ images, this sums up to $266.2$k weights.

-__Initialization methods.__ Four initialization algorithms were tested, stemming from two distinct approaches to the initialization process: one named _Xavier_, coined by @glorot2010, and one called _Kaiming_, originating from @kaiming2015.
+__Initialization methods.__ As a starting point, four initialization algorithms were tested, stemming from two distinct approaches to the initialization
+process: one named _Xavier_, coined by @glorot2010, and one called _Kaiming_, originating from @kaiming2015.
 Each approach offers a formula to supply the specifications for both a normal and a uniform distribution, which is how we arrive at four algorithms in total.

 |                                | Xavier                                              | Kaiming                           |
 |--------------------------------|-----------------------------------------------------|-----------------------------------|
 | $\mathcal{U}(-a, a)$           | $\sqrt{\frac{6}{\text{fan\_in} + \text{fan\_out}}}$ | $\sqrt{\frac{3}{\text{fan\_in}}}$ |
 | $\mathcal{N}(0, \text{std}^2)$ | $\sqrt{\frac{2}{\text{fan\_in} + \text{fan\_out}}}$ | $\sqrt{\frac{1}{\text{fan\_in}}}$ |
+: The first four initialization algorithms that were tested.
+The formulas in the table supply the missing ingredients for the matching distributions to the left. `fan_in` and `fan_out` stand for the number of incoming and outgoing connections to a neuron, respectively. \label{inits}

-In the table[^1], the equations specify the bounds of a uniform ($\mathcal{U}$) or standard deviation of a normal ($\mathcal{N}$) distribution.
+In table \ref{inits}, the equations specify the bounds of a uniform ($\mathcal{U}$) or standard deviation of a normal ($\mathcal{N}$) distribution.
 The intuition here is that both formulas scale the size of the weights in a layer inversely proportional to the number connections to that layer, in order to keep the